rogaha/devops/cmd/devops/README.md

 ### Commands

-* `inject-build cicd` - Copies the build tool to a target project
+* `inject-build cicd` - Copies the build tool to a target project.
+This copy the files for [build/cicd](https://gitlab.com/geeks-accelerator/oss/devops/tree/master/build/cicd) to your specific project path.
+It will try to locate go.mod and use the value for `module` as the import path for all sub packages copied.

     ```bash
     $ devops inject-build cicd -project NNNNN [command options]